JFFLABS

 This work is about ecosystems, not siloed or competitive work.
 Taking action toward a green economy that serves the diverse interests of all regional stakeholders requires us to ask where we can find common ground.
 More collaboration and less restrictive funding can provide the necessary flexibility to be creative and authentically inclusive with solutions on behalf of our communities.

-quality green jobs because we believe this type of growth is essential to driving a transition to a more sustainable and equitable economic future for all.
+This guide emphasizes the need to grow not just green jobs but quality green jobs because we believe this type of growth is essential to driving a transition to a more sustainable and equitable economic future for all.
 At the same time, we recognize that definitions of such terms vary by region and that a lack of agreement on terminology can make it challenging to collaborate.

 Here we offer the CREST initiative’s definitions of a green job and a quality green job as a starting point for regional conversations: